OutSystems/docs-support/src/error/mabs/mabs-sig-40016.md

 ## Error message

-`Your provisioning profile "<provision_profile>" is missing the <entitlement> entitlement.
-Review your provisioning profile entitlements.` or
+* `Your provisioning profile <provision_profile> is missing the <entitlement> entitlement.
+Review your provisioning profile entitlements.`

+or

-`Your provisioning profile "<provision_profile>" is missing multiple entitlements.
+* `Your provisioning profile <provision_profile> is missing multiple entitlements.
 Check the build log for details and review your provisioning profile entitlements.`

 ## Cause